surmwill/recycler_unity/README.md

 ![](README_Images/recycler_autosize.gif)

 ### State changes
-- Know when an entry moves from being cached to visible.
+- know when an entry is cached, visible, or in the recycling pool.
 - Here entries become yellow when visible, blue when in the start cache, and green when in the end cache.

 ![](README_Images/recycler_state_change.gif)